Dhuruvm/discord-js-bot/replit.md

 - **No ASCII Decorations**: All decorative ASCII art (borders, boxes, separators like ╭╮╯╰) has been removed for a cleaner, modern appearance.
 - **Discord.js Version**: Updated to v14.22.1 for latest features and improvements.
 - **Profile Card Redesign**: `profile` command generates a premium-style Discord profile card image with dark theme, gradient banner, glowing avatar ring, status indicator, and activity display.
-- **Custom Emoji Constants**: Consistent UI across commands using custom emoji constants.
+- **Centralized Emoji System**: All bot emojis managed through `emojis.json` config file with owner commands to add/remove/list/reload emojis at runtime.

 ## External Dependencies